Fallcrim/cooldb/README.md

 ## 3. Future
 At the moment I don't know if I will add more features.
 If you want to see more features please fork this repo und create pull requests or just create an issue with the feature request tag.
+PS: Maybe I will add an async version that uses aiosqlite but let's see ;)

 # CHEERS